 Rounding out the mix are over one hundred alternative or specialty mobile messaging apps in use worldwide today.
 WhatsApp is the most popular messaging app and has broad international market share.
 But Facebook Messenger, Snapchat, WeChat, and secure messaging apps like Telegram and Signal are a few of many mobile messaging apps from which to choose while shopping Apple’s App store and Google’s Play store.
 Messages from these various mobile apps can be recovered with text message forensics.

-The examiner’s analysis is guided by the lawyer’s goal of the examination.
+The text message expert’s analysis is guided by the lawyer’s goal of the examination.
 The goal is usually designed to recover and describe messaging evidence that may support the lawyer’s theory of the case.

 Text Message Metadata